 for new lawyers on the

 Completion of your Rule 3:16 requirementand much more

-Observance of the highest ethical standards, proficiency in essential elements of law practice, and engagement in the legal community are among the hallmarks of professionalism.
-MCLE's Practicing with Professionalism course brings these principles to life through video, lecture, interactive polling, compelling hypotheticals, and valuable best practices.
+Observance of the highest ethical standards, proficiency in essential elements of law practice, civility, and engagement in the legal community are among the hallmarks of professionalism.
+MCLE’s dynamic Practicing with Professionalism faculty bring these principles to life.

-SJC Rule 3:16 requires all newly admitted lawyers in Massachusetts to complete a mandatory professionalism course within 18 months of admission.
-Spend the morning with MCLE and build a foundation in professionalism that will serve you throughout your career.
+Supreme Judicial Court Rule 3:16 requires all newly admitted lawyers in Massachusetts to complete a mandatory professionalism course within 18 months of admission.
+Spend the morning with MCLE and build a foundation in professionalism that will serve you throughout your career—and life.

-MCLE is offering Practicing with Professionalism on the following dates:
+Dates: MCLE is offering Practicing with Professionalism on the following dates—

 Attendance at this program, per SJC Rule 3:16, is a post-admission requirement.
 Only those already admitted to the Massachusetts bar will receive credit for the course; anyone not yet admitted to the bar will have to retake the course after admission.

-Attendance at the entire program is required.
-Registrants who arrive after the course has commenced will not be permitted to attend the day’s program, but must register for another course date.
+**Attendance at the entire program is required.
+You must choose the "Prompts" option when you click the link to begin the live webcast and click all prompts as they appear during the program.
+Registrants who join online after the course has commenced will not be permitted to attend the day's program, but must register for another course date.**